OpenProphetLabGMBH/protopie_py_bridge_examples/python_mqtt_bridge/README.md

 1. Make sure you have a mqtt broker running on a machine (e.g.: make sure you have [mosquitto](https://mosquitto.org/download/) installed and then run: `mosquitto -v -p <a port>`)
 2. In the `config.yaml`, change the value for `mqtt_broker_host` and `mqtt_broker_port` to the IP address of the machine and the port you are using, respectively.
 3. Make sure that [ProtoPieConnect Desktop or ProtoPieConnect Embedded](https://protopie.notion.site/Desktop-vs-Embedded-6f1de40dc2e644df9f85dc3bad81367c) is running on a machine (on the same network).
-4. If you are using a secure mqtt broker, which requires a username and pwd for authentication, create a .env file and put the follwoing data in it.
+4. If you are using a secure mqtt broker, which requires a username and pwd for authentication, create a .env file and put the following data in it.
     ```bash
     vim .env